Gold Fields fires 8,500 strikers at South Africa mine

-JOHANNESBURG South Africa's Gold Fields sacked 8,500 wildcat strikers on Tuesday after they ignored an ultimatum to return to work or face dismissal, ratcheting up pressure to end weeks of labour unrest.
+JOHANNESBURG South Africa's Gold Fields sacked 8,500 wildcat strikers on Tuesday after they ignored an ultimatum to return to work or face firing, ratcheting up pressure to break weeks of labour unrest.

 South Africa is struggling to resolve violent unrest that has poisoned industrial relations, marred its image overseas and is spreading beyond the mining industry.